-(KCSIE 2018)
+(KCSIE 2019)

 All Staff have a responsibility to recognise child abuse, neglect and peer on peer abuse in its many forms.
-Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2018 pages 86 and 87.
+Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2019 pages 89 and 91.
 Where the school has created an additional school policy because of any specific area of need this is to be read in conjunction with this Child Protection Policy.

-Broadly the areas taken from Keeping Children Safe in Education, 2018 Annex A, include
+Broadly the areas taken from Keeping Children Safe in Education, 2019 Annex A, include

 - Children in the court system

 - Children missing from education

 - Children with family members in prison

 - Child Sexual Exploitation

 - Child Criminal Exploitation County Lines

 - Domestic Abuse

 - Homelessness

 - So called 'Honour Based Violence' inclusive of Female Genital Mutilation, Forced Marriage and practises such as Breast Ironing.

 - Preventing Radicalisation

 - Peer on Peer Abuse

-- Sexual Violence and Sexual Harassment
+- Sexual Violence and Sexual Harassment between children in schools and colleges

+- What is sexual violence and sexual harassment?

+- Upskirting

 - Additional advice and support

-(KCSIE 2018)
+(KCSIE 2019)

-AS STATED THE FULL LIST OF ADDITIONAL ADVICE AND SUPPORTIVE HYPERLINKS CAN BE FOUND IN APPENDIX 1 OF THIS POLICY
+AS STATED, THE FULL LIST OF ADDITIONAL ADVICE AND SUPPORTIVE HYPERLINKS CAN BE FOUND IN APPENDIX 1 OF THIS POLICY